Weighted error-sum identities for periodic continued fractions and their generalizations: Some identities for Euler continued fractions

 \end{remark}

-The formulas in Theorem~\ref{th6} specifically the first formula allow us to obtain several identities when considering certain continued fractions.
+The formula in Theorem~\ref{th6} allows us to obtain several identities from specific generalized continued fractions.
 Furthermore, we can think of $\xi$ as a function represented as a continued fraction, so these identities can also be extended to functions.
 We will present some of these identities based on some representations as continued fractions known in the literature.
+While preparing the final version of this article we discovered that an equivalent fromulation of Theorem~\ref{th6} appeared in \cite{bhatn} as Eq~10.10.